jhswartz/rk3229/README.md

 Thank you to the following people for their assistance in making this process possible.

-- Heiko Stübner
+- Heiko Stübner, for answers and recommendations
-- Fabio Bassa
+- Fabio Bassa, for testing